Tufin/oasdiff/README.md

 oasdiff allows you to gracefully deprecate a resource and then remove it without getting the ```breaking-change``` warning:
 1. At first, a resource such as an [operation](https://swagger.io/specification/#operation-object) exists in the spec
-2. At some point, the resource is marked as ```deprecated``` with a [special extension](https://swagger.io/specification/#specification-extensions) ```x-sunset``` announcing the date at which the resource will be removed
+2. At some point, the resource is marked as ```deprecated``` and a [special extension](https://swagger.io/specification/#specification-extensions) ```x-sunset``` is added to announce the date at which the resource will be removed
 3. At the sunset date or anytime later, the resource can be removed without triggering a ```breaking-change``` warning

 oasdiff allows you to control the minimal number of days required between deprecating a resource and removing it with the ```derecation-days``` flag.
-For example, this is not breaking, because standard deprecation doesn't break the client:
+For example, this is not breaking, because deprecating a resource doesn't break the client:
 ```
 oasdiff --breaking-only -base data/deprecation/deprecated-base.yaml -revision data/deprecation/deprecated-future.yaml
 ```
-However, this is breaking, because the sunset date doesn't meet the deprecation days requirement:
+However, this is breaking, because the announced sunset date (which is in the past) doesn't meet the minimal deprecation days requirement (at least 10 days from now):
 ```
-oasdiff -deprecation-days=3000000 --breaking-only -base data/deprecation/deprecated-base.yaml -revision data/deprecation/deprecated-future.yaml
+oasdiff -deprecation-days=10 --breaking-only -base data/deprecation/deprecated-base.yaml -revision data/deprecation/deprecated-past.yaml
 ```

+Setting deprecation-days to 0 is equivalent to the default which allows non-breaking deprecation regardless of the sunset date.

-oasdiff also checks that removing an operation only occurs after the sunset date.
+When a resource is removed, oasdiff also checks that it is not done before the sunset date.
-For example, this is breaking:
+For example, this is breaking because the sunset date is far away in the future:
 ```
 oasdiff --breaking-only -base data/deprecation/deprecated-future.yaml -revision data/deprecation/sunset.yaml
 ```